-On a termly basis, the auditor reports to the Board of Trustees, through the Finance Audit and risk committee (FRAR) on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-On an annual basis the auditor prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On a termly basis, the auditor reports to the Board of Trustees, directly or through the FRAR Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On an annual basis the auditor prepares an annual summary report to the FRAR committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.